ValentinViennot/evergreen-notes-markdown-website/notes/projects/Open Market/foundation/The Open Market foundation paper.md

 ## Abstract

 This paper proposes the Open Market, an economic model designed for open-source projects and free intellectual properties.
-Effectively reinventing organizations in the knowledge economy by transforming their incentives.
-We analyze the core principles, mechanisms, and potential impacts of this model on economic value creation and investment dynamics, contrasting it with traditional economic and financial systems.
+Effectively reinventing organizations in the knowledge economy by transforming financial incentives.
+We analyze the core principles, mechanisms, and potential impacts of our proposed model on economic value creation and investment dynamics, contrasting it with traditional economic and financial systems.

 The Open Market model challenges conventional notions of profitability, leveraging the non-rivalrous nature of intellectual property to foster a decentralized liberal economy driven by shared innovation.
-Built on both free markets and free knowledge principles, the Open Market drives non-extractive value creation in order to maximize utility through efficient collaborative and decentralized innovation.
+Built on both free markets and free knowledge principles, our model drives non-extractive value creation in order to maximize utility through efficient collaborative and decentralized innovation.

 We propose to tokenize brand equity as a measure of a community's innovation potential.
-Observing 'brand value' as the ability for one project to attract contributions, we thus specify Brand Equity Tokens as a share in a project's future investment in both money and effort.
+Observing the value of an open source brand as the ability for one project to attract more contributions, we thus specify Brand Equity Tokens as a share in a project's future investment in both money and effort.
 This model allows anyone to contribute to a project directly, aligning stakeholders on governance and quality.
-Leveraging crowdfunding and speculation incentives, it commodifies and tokenizes open innovation value, shifting the investment focus from marginal profits to durable investment and long-term commitment.
+Leveraging crowdfunding and speculation incentives, the Open Market proposes to commodify and tokenize open innovation value, shifting the investment focus from marginal profits to durable investment and long-term commitment.

 ## 1. Introduction

-The Open Market emerges in response to the evolving digital economy, presenting a paradigm shift from the established economic framework.
+The Open Market emerges in response to the digital economy, presenting a paradigm shift from the established economic framework.

-Traditional capitalist frameworks are predominantly centered on tangible, rivalrous goods.
+Traditional capitalist frameworks were centered on tangible, rivalrous goods.
 Meanwhile, the Open Market is focused on knowledge-based, non-rivalrous goods.
-The Open Market addresses the unique economic dynamics of digital projects where the traditional scarcity-based value proposition does not apply.
-In fact, in the new knowledge economy, scarcity now comes from community curation.
+It addresses the unique economic dynamics of the knowledge economy.
+With digital projects, the traditional scarcity-based value proposition does not apply and scarcity now comes from community curation.

-We believe that the exploitation of intellectual property and labor as means of production in the currently dominant economy explains most of the observed inefficiencies such as capital accumulation, workers alienation, decrease of productivity, and lack of maintenance of (digital) commons such as open-source foundations and digital infrastructure.
-We claim that innovation is currently greatly inefficient and that open innovation is the solution.
-We observe that the lack of funding for open-source innovation in fact comes from misaligned incentives.
+The exploitation of intellectual property and labor as constrained means of production in the currently dominant economy explains most of the observed inefficiencies such as capital accumulation, workers alienation, decrease of productivity, and lack of maintenance of (digital) commons such as open-source foundations and digital infrastructure.
+This model has led to a focus on value extraction more than value creation.

-The Open Market ambitions to implement an attractive, liberal and progressivist, economic system that aligns the incentives of consumers, investors, contributors, and projects governance organized in communities.
+We claim that innovation today is greatly inefficient (as compared to what it could be) and that open innovation is the solution.
+We observe that the lack of funding for open-source innovation in reality comes from misaligned incentives.
+The Open Market model ambitions to implement an attractive, liberal, and progressivist economic system that aligns the incentives of consumers, investors, contributors, and projects governance organized in communities.
 We ground our ambitious assumptions in prior work and research, as well as facts and recent observations from the rise of decentralization and digitalization.

 ### 1.1.
 Traditional Capitalist Economy vs. Knowledge Economy